brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 > You'll probably be surprised to hear that it doesn't really matter for our purposes.
 As long as there is some resistor there, everything should work out just fine.
 Because for a given voltage at the base, the relation between the resistor and the open-ness of the transistor is always going to be approximately the same – because if the resistor value is bigger, the transistor will automatically be more closed, and if it's smaller, the transistor will be more open.
 That's why the emitter follower is commonly referred to as a negative current feedback circuit – its pretty much always taming itself, so that the 1:1 relation between input and output voltage is upheld in most scenarios.

+### What is a short circuit and how does a resistor help guard against it?

 # IDEAS
 ## Web app with interactive voltage divider/electronics math tools